-I loved okra even before we moved to the South.
-So when I saw a recipe for Okra Soup on Close to Home, my assignment during a food blogger challenge, I knew this would be a perfect fall time soup to do a recipe makeover.
+Have you ever tried okra soup?
+Well, I loved okra even before we moved to the South.
+So when I saw a recipe for Okra Soup on Close to Home, my assignment during a food blogger challenge, I knew this would be a perfect cold weather soup for a recipe makeover.

 I’ve taken Maria’s version of Okra Soup that is based on this recipe at Saveur.com and made some changes like using pancetta instead of bacon and fresh thyme from the garden instead of dried.

 To save time when making Easy Tomato & Okra Soup, I used canned fire roasted diced tomatoes instead of whole, peeled tomatoes so I wouldn’t have to crush them by hand.
 I love Muir Glen Organic Fire Roasted Diced Tomatoes.
 Hunt's Fire Roasted Diced Tomatoes are great, too.

 For this easy okra soup recipe, I used pre-diced pancetta, which you can find in the high end deli section next to deli sliced salami.
 If you can’t find pancetta for your Easy Tomato & Okra Soup, you can use bacon.
 Just cut it into small pieces before cooking.

 However, the real time saving trick was to use frozen, diced okra for this okra soup recipe.
 Since fresh okra costs twice as much as frozen, it’s also a way to cut costs.

 Finally, don’t boil the okra into a mush.
 I like the okra to be cooked through, but still have a crunch to it.